We receive hundreds of questions every month about our Electric Brewery. Below are some of the more common questions with our answers.

 We've never run into any issues or problems with our Electric Brewery setup.
 We've never had a stuck sparge, missed a target gravity, had over/under temperature issues or had clogged valves or pump priming issues.
 Our setup just works.
 This allows us to focus our attention on recipe creation instead of worrying if the equipment will work correctly.
 Because of this, we really look forward to the days when we brew.
 Isn't a hobby supposed to be enjoyable, after all?

 For the ultimate in flexibility, we recommend that all three kettles be at least twice the size of the amount of beer you wish to produce.
-This is to account for the various losses that occur (evaporation, grain/hop absorption, chilling/fermentation sediment, racking, kettle/hose deadspace) and to provide enough room for thermal expansion and foaming while boiling.
+This is to account for the various losses that occur such as evaporation/expansion/foaming during boiling, grain/hop absorption, chilling/fermentation sediment, racking/kettle/hose deadspace, etc.

 Our Blichmann Boilermaker kettles are all 20 US gallons in size which allows us to brew between 5-10 gallons of beer per batch, regardless of style.
 If pushed, we can get to 13-14 gallons but most times we typically try and aim for 10 gallons of finished beer per batch.
 This is enough to fill two 5 gallon kegs.
 Whether it's a 3% ABV (alcohol by volume) light beer or a 12% barleywine, having 20 gallon kettles allows us the flexibility to brew up about 10 gallons of just about anything we can dream up.